 Pressure from your big toe may lead to the development of persistent corns or cause your toes to bend so that you end up with hammertoes.
 Shifting your weight away from the bunion leads to calluses or pain in the ball of your foot.
 You may decide to avoid exercising altogether because of the pain your bunion causes, but if you develop a sedentary lifestyle, you become at risk for other serious health issues.

-Several examples of bunion surgery include:
+Several examples of bunion removal options:

 Minimally invasive bunion surgery is performed on an outpatient basis.
 Surgical time varies, depending on how much of your foot is misaligned.
 In most cases, you’re able to go home within an hour or two after surgery.
 Full recovery may take four to six weeks.
 The success of the procedure depends on how well you follow your doctor’s instructions, which includes dressing care, elevating the foot, and staying off it until it’s safe to put weight on it again.